youyanggu/covid19_projections/infections-tracker.md

 Please note that this is merely an estimate based on the data.
 The true R values can vary widely, even day-to-day.
 For example, California has a lower-than-expected R<sub>0</sub> partly because there is a significant time lag in their deaths reporting.
 While this does not significantly affect our projections (assuming the lag is consistent), it will result in a lower R estimate than the true value.
 Lastly, our post-mitigation R estimates may not accurately reflect the true situation for regions where no mitigation was applied, such as in Sweden and Brazil.

+*Additional Note: Post-mitigation R is the R value after the initial mitigation strategies.
+For the US, this is around mid to late March.
+This does not necessary reflect the current R value in May, although it is a close estimate for regions that have not yet reopened.
+We are working on releasing estimates for post-reopening R values, although it may take several weeks to have the necessary data to compute those values.

 {% include iframe_r_values.html %}

 ## Number of Total Infected Individuals by Date